beginning of content

 What is the normal position of the placenta during pregnancy?

-The placenta should attach to the wall of the uterus, usually at the top, side, front or back.
+The placenta should attach to the wall of the uterus, usually at the top or sides, on the front or back.
 The exact location will vary from person to person and in each pregnancy.

-The placenta can sometimes develop low in the uterus but will generally move higher as your uterus stretches.
-The position of the placenta will be checked at your 18-week ultrasound.
+The placenta can sometimes develop low in the uterus, but it will generally move higher as your uterus stretches.
+The position of the placenta will be checked at your routine 18 to 20 week ultrasound.

 Illustration of normal placental location during pregnancy.

-How does the placenta work in twin pregnancies?
+How does the placenta work in twin and other multiple pregnancies?

-Fraternal twins come from separate eggs and each have their own placenta.
-Identical twins come from the same egg that separates, and they may share a placenta or have their own.
+Fraternal twins or other multiple pregnancies come from separate eggs, and each have their own placenta.
+Identical twins or multiple pregnancies come from the same egg that splits after fertilisation, so they may share a placenta, or each have their own.

-Alcohol, nicotine, medicines and other drugs can cross the placenta and affect your baby’s health.
+Alcohol, nicotine, and some medicines and other drugs can cross the placenta and affect your baby's health.

-What should I do to keep my placenta healthy during pregnancy?
+What can I do to keep my placenta healthy during pregnancy?

-Speak with your doctor or midwife if you have any concerns, or if you experience:
+Speak with your doctor or midwife immediately if you experience:

 • vaginal bleeding